jostylr/role-dnd-hybrid/src/rules.md

 * Other actions might include picking an object up, shouting something, etc.
   For each little action, treat it as a 5ft step if quick, shouting, drawing a weapon, and 10ft step if a little more involved, such as picking an object up.
-This takes up the move action.
+This impacts the move action.
 * One can double the movement by not taking any action.
-* Two weapon use leads to adding their damage together, two-handed weapons lead to adding in an extra strength bonus.
+* Two weapon use leads to adding half the damage of the second-weapon to the first.
+* Two-handed weapons lead to adding in an extra strength bonus.
+* Getting up from being prone takes the full move action and gives the -2 penalty.
+While prone, attack and defense is done at -5, except for ranged which gets a +3 defense against same level.

 ### Reaction